zackrw/nfl_scores/README.md

 ###### 2. use it

-    // acquire the most up to date scores. nflScores.refresh();
+    // Acquire the most up to date scores, and inspect them. nflScores.refresh(function(scores) {
+      console.log(scores);
+    });

-    // inspect the scores.
+    // Inspect the last set of refreshed scores
+    // without sending any network traffic.
     console.log(nflScores.scores);

 #### Example dashboard